Jamie-Clayton/Docs/code/Licensing.md

 # Protect your Intellectual property

 As a software engineer you will be generating and adapting code continuously.
-You should be constantly aware of the implications of the different license mechanism and it's their commercial implications.
+You should be constantly aware of the implications of the different license mechanism and the commercial implications.

 ## References